gggeek/phpxmlrpc-extras/README.md

   HTML documentation can be found in the doc/ directory.

 ## COPYRIGHT:
-  Use of this software is subject to the terms in [license.txt](license.txt) (except for the code in the adodb directory, which is dual licensed under BSD and LGPL)
+  Use of this software is subject to the terms in [license.txt](license.txt)

 ## INCLUDED MODULES

-### ADODB (WIP - not ported yet from old API):
-  Provides an easy mean of connecting applications to remote databases using a web service protocol instead of a native database driver.

 ### AJAX (WIP - not ported yet from old API):
   Demo of ajaxified version of xmlrpc lib: supports executing xmlrpc/jsonrpc calls directly from the client browser.